 Like I mentioned, Japanese are smaller and I couldn’t get pants that fit, especially off base.
 Clothes in Japan aren’t made for western bodies with longer torsos, big boobs, muscular arms, or big butts.
 Everyone on Okinawa dressed like a bum and they owned it.
 I love to dress in nice clothes, but that wasn’t an option.
 Dress nice and be stared at by creepy old men or dress like a bum and fly under the radar.
 Which do you think I chose?
 Can anyone understand the constant struggle against pit stains and nice clothing?

 My last year was a bit rough because my best friend left.
 Could you imagine spending every weekend (and many weekdays) with someone, considering them a sister, and then they leave?
-It was painful to watch her go, but I knew she was going off to be with the love of her life and start their lives together in my motherland.
+It was painful to watch her go, but I knew she was going off to be with the love of her life and start a new chapter in America.

 I was sick for a long bout and what I thought was bronchitis actually turned out to be asthma after I was examined by a specialist.
 I felt like I wasn’t getting good medical care, took to Facebook to share my experience about crummy doctors, and ask people for recommendations for good doctors or advice.
 I was desperate and probably came across as condescending even though that wasn’t my intention.
 There were some people who had nasty things to say to me via messenger, one in particular told me to go fuck myself and stop talking shit about her country.
 I found out who my real friends were, but needless to say, the experience left me isolated and lonely.
 After that ordeal, I learned to love myself and enjoy my own company.
 Through hardships and trials.
 I believe God always has lessons to teach us.